EhabRagab99/news_app/README.md

 # news_app

 A Flutter application that showing the latest news based on your country.
-I'm only apply it on Egypt.
+I'm only applying it on Egypt.

 ## Getting Started